citp/privacy-policy-historical/9/99/99d/99designs.ca.md

 We may also collect personal information such as IP address, device information and log information by using cookies.
 Please see Cookies Policy for more information on this.

 If you are a designer using our services, we will store the information on the profile you create and the content you choose to make available to other users, such as participation statistics, design concepts, design templates, service offerings, and messages and testimonials.
+We may also share this information with our third party partners, including operators of other websites and platforms that choose to integrate our services into their websites and platforms, as part of providing services to you.
 We may also collect your tax information and information to verify your identity (passport, ID card or driver's licence information).

 If you are a customer using our services, we will store the information on the profile you create and the content you choose to make available to other users, such as design briefs, design contests, design concepts, and messages and testimonials.